backstage/backstage/.changeset/flat-items-perform.md

   - `template`: The entity ref of the scaffolded template
   - `result`: A boolean describing whether the task ran successfully

-- `scaffolder_step_success_count`: a count that tracks each step run
+- `scaffolder_step_count`: a count that tracks each step run

   Labels:

   - `template`: The entity ref of the scaffolded template
   - `step`: The name of the step that was run

-- `scaffolder_step_error_count`: a count that tracks how many steps error out

-  Labels:

-  - `template`: The entity ref of the scaffolded template
-  - `step`: The name of the step that was run
+  - `result`: A string describing whether the task ran successfully, errored out, or was skipped

 - `scaffolder_step_duration`: a histogram which tracks the duration of each step run